 What Will I be Doing

-Every FCA Mission Trip will be fulfilling some part in the overall mission and vision of FCA to see the world impacted for Jesus Christ through the influence of athletes and coaches.
+Every FCA International Trip will be fulfilling some part in the overall mission and vision of FCA to see the world impacted for Jesus Christ through the influence of athletes and coaches.
 Trip objectives will be provided to you by your Trip Leader.
 Objectives might include hosting a sports camp, clinic or coaches training.
 Be ready to share your personal testimony!

 This will be determined by the local culture, as well as the vision and personality of your in-country Host.
 You might start early each day or you might not start until noon.
 You might be finished by dinner, or you might not finish until bed time.
 Regardless of the schedule, please realize you are there to support the work of the local leadership.